nutribullet Immersion Blender Blender Review

 KitchenAid Variable Speed Corded Hand Blender

-The KitchenAid Variable Speed Corded Hand Blender is better than the NutriBullet Immersion Blender.
+The KitchenAid Variable Speed Corded Hand Blender is better than the nutribullet Immersion Blender.
 The KitchenAid has a jar for blending and a matching storage lid.
 It makes a smoother puree with fibrous ingredients like kale or broccoli.
 It's also much quieter when it's running.
-The NutriBullet has a sturdier design and comes with a whisk attachment.
+The nutribullet has a sturdier design and comes with a whisk attachment.

 Bamix Mono M133

-You may prefer either the Bamix Mono M133 or the NutriBullet Immersion Blender.
+You may prefer either the Bamix Mono M133 or the nutribullet Immersion Blender.
 The Bamix is much sturdier and quieter.
 It comes with a jar you can use for blending and has whisk and beater blades in addition to its regular blending assembly.
-However, the NutriBullet does a better job of processing fibrous elements, so you may prefer it if you want to make silky-smooth recipes with ingredients like kale smoothies or broccoli soup.
+However, the nutribullet does a better job of processing fibrous elements, so you may prefer it if you want to make silky-smooth recipes with ingredients like kale smoothies or broccoli soup.

 All-Clad KZ750DGT

-The NutriBullet Immersion Blender is better than the All-Clad KZ750DGT for most purposes.
-The NutriBullet is significantly better built and much quieter.
+The nutribullet Immersion Blender is better than the All-Clad KZ750DGT for most purposes.
+The nutribullet is significantly better built and much quieter.
 It also comes with a whisk attachment.
 The All-Clad can make a smoother puree with ingredients like kale, meaning you may prefer it for recipes like smoothies.

-Vitamix Immersion Blender
+Vitamix 5-Speed Immersion

-+ Show more
+Show more

 Test Results